 Receive scholarship outcome & make arrangements for your arrival.

-When is the deadline for OKP applicants?
+When are the deadlines for OKP applicants?

-IHS academic deadline
+IHS fall academic deadline (for four short courses)

-This is your deadline to apply for your preferred IHS course
+This is your deadline to apply for your preferred IHS course.

 How to find out more?